-Tyro and Square are two competing payment platforms with similar offerings.
+Tyro and Square are competing payment platforms with similar offerings.

-One is an Australian stalwart with a strong focus on familiar EFTPOS technologies, while the other is an international payments giant that has been expanding their online payment solutions over the past few years.
+One is an Australian stalwart with a strong focus on familiar EFTPOS technologies, while the other is an international payments giant that’s expanded their online payment solutions over the past few years.

 Let’s compare the main differences between these two popular payment services.